balikis-Gbadamosi/balikis-Gbadamosi.github.io/_pages/teaching-philosophy.md

 to move beyond surface understanding into deep comprehension, critical analysis, and real-world application of sociological concepts.
-I want them to leave my class with the ability to take their personal experiences and situate them within larger structural forces — to connect the personal to the political, the individual to the institutional.
+I want them to leave my class with the ability to take their personal experiences and situate them within larger structural forces,to connect the personal to the political, the individual to the institutional.
 I also want to foster student autonomy, open dialogue, and independent inquiry.
 I will use fictional literature alongside sociological texts as an entry point